 Do I Need a Focus Keyword for SEO?

 When Google’s crawler looks at your page or post, you want it to see that your content supports one topic (or keyword phrase).
 Don’t confuse Google by writing about more than one topic in one piece of content!
 Using a focus keyword can help you keep this from happening.

 You’ll have the best chance of ranking for your keyword phrase in Google search if you follow all of the best practices for using focus keywords.
 Keep reading to find out what those are!

-In order to find the best focus keyword for your content, you need to perform keyword research.
-Without keyword research, you can only guess at what your target audience is searching.
-After research, you know what they’re searching.
+In order to choose the best focus keyword for your content, you need to perform keyword research.
+Without keyword research, you can only guess at what your target audience is searching for.
+After research, you know what they’re searching for.

 Use a Keyword Research Tool

 Before you start writing, you need to find out what your audience is typing into search.
 To do that, use your keyword research tool of choice.
 There are a lot to choose from!
 We recommend Semrush (free or paid), Ahrefs Keyword Generator, Ubersuggest, or WordStream.